Nico Muhly: Career

 The Saint Paul Chamber Orchestra, the Minnesota Commissioning Club, Cantus, the Andrew W. Mellon Foundation, and Alfred P. and Ann M. Moore commissioned Luminous Body, also a collaboration with librettist Craig Lucas.
 The piece premiered on September 9, 2011.

 In 2013, he toured with Glen Hansard.
 They performed together with the BBC Scottish Symphony Orchestra in Eindhoven and Amsterdam.

-His 2008 musical collaboration, Confessions, with Faroese singer-songwriter Teitur was released in 2016 by Nonesuch Records.
+His 2008 musical collaboration Confessions with Faroese singer-songwriter Teitur was released in 2016 by Nonesuch Records.

 Muhly contributed to the 2018 re-recording of David Bowie's 1987 album Never Let Me Down.

 Muhly composed the musical score for the Paris Opera Ballet's production of Clear, Loud, Bright, Forward choreographed by Benjamin Millepied.
 It was featured in the 2015 film Reset.

 In 2020 Muhly completed a "virtual premiere" for the San Francisco Symphony during the COVID-19 pandemic, titled Throughline.
 The 19-minute piece features eight collaborative artists selected by Music Director Esa-Pekka Salonen.
-Muhly also composed and recorded Trombone Phrases for Sound World’s Coronavirus Fund for Freelance Musicians, a project supporting struggling musicians during the UK’s COVID-19 lockdown.
+Muhly also composed and recorded Trombone Phrases for Sound World’s Coronavirus Fund for Freelance Musicians, a project supporting struggling musicians during the UK's COVID-19 lockdown.
 It was released by Sound World as part of the album Reflections (credited to Sound World and the Bristol Ensemble) alongside specially written pieces by other composers such as Gavin Bryars, Mark-Anthony Turnage, Evelyn Glennie and Sally Beamish.

 His composition for full choir and 12 guitars How Little You Are for Conspirare Company of Voices, Los Angeles Guitar Quartet, Dublin Guitar Quartet and Texas Guitar Quartet commissioned by Texas Performing Arts at The University of Texas at Austin was released on Conspiriare's 2020 album The Singing Guitar.

 In 2021 his composition Shrink appeared on Violinist Pekka Kuusisto's album First Light released by Pentatone.

-Muhly has worked closely with the British vocal ensemble The Tallis Scholars, who in 2022 premiered a substantial, 25-minute choral work, No Resting Place, to verses from the Lamentations.
+Muhly has worked closely with the British vocal ensemble The Tallis Scholars, which in 2022 premiered a substantial 25-minute choral work, No Resting Place, to verses from the Lamentations.
 In 2023, he composed A Glorious Creature for the ensemble.

 His concerto for two pianos and orchestra, In Certain Circles, premiered in 2021 and made its American debut in 2022 with the New York Philharmonic.
 In 2025 Marin Alsop and the New York Philharmonic with violinist Renaud Capuçon premiered Muhly's Violin Concerto (2024) at David Geffen Hall at Lincoln Center.